bernardoandretti/covid-policy-tracker/documentation/index_methodology.md

 This document is structured as follows:

-- [Indices](#indices), which layouts the indicators we use for each index calculation, how we operationalize each index version, and how differentiated policies are captured
+- [Indices](#indices), which gives a high-level overview of the components of each of our 4 types of indices (the Government Response Index, Containment and Health Index, Stringency Index, and Economic Support Index), as well as the different variations of each.
-- Index calculation, which layouts the formulas for each index calculation
+- [Index calculation](#index-calculation), which describes the formulas used to calculate each variation of an index from its component indicators.
-- Calculating sub-index scores for each indicators, which layouts the details behind sub-index scores
+- [Calculating sub-index scores for each indicator](#calculating-sub-index-scores-for-each-indicator), describes the process we go through to normalise each indicator into a sub-index
-- Dealing with gaps in the data for display purposes, which layouts how we deal with missing data when calculating our indices
+- [Dealing with gaps for display purposes](#dealing-with-gaps-in-the-data-for-display-purposes), summarises how we deal with missing data when calculating our indices.

 ## Indices